wizz13150/RaptoreumStuff/README.md

 -----------------------------------

 If it's a fresh installation, be sure to launch Raptoreum Core once, before running this script.
-A wallet folder need to exist.
+A wallet folder must already exist.

 -----------------------------------